 Finding Help with Treating Complex PTSD

-Someone who struggles with complex PTSD can feel practically paralyzed when it comes to stepping out into the world each day.
+Someone who struggles with complex PTSD symptoms can feel practically paralyzed when it comes to stepping out into the world each day.

 The good news?